-To ensure delivery of holiday cards and packages by Dec.
-25, the Postal Service suggests that mail be entered by the recommended mailing dates listed for pre-Dec.
-25 delivery of holiday cards, letters, and packages.
+To ensure delivery of holiday cards and packages to military service members by Dec.
+25, the Postal Service suggests that mail be sent by the these dates.

 Holiday Dates for Domestic Mail